×

 • Tendinosis: Tendinosis happens when your tendon begins to degenerate and small tears appear in the tissue.
 This injury is more serious and brought on by chronic overuse or a sudden force that overloads the tendon.
 In most cases, the shoulder condition begins as tendonitis and turns into tendinosis when left untreated.

 Tendinopathy is commonly caused by overuse.
-Repeated movement like reaching over your head or throwing a ball are examples of overuse.
+Repeated movements, like reaching over your head or throwing a ball, are examples of overuse.
 Your rotator cuff is the most common area for a tendon injury in your shoulder because it gives your arm the ability to move in a circular motion.
-Repeated arm rotation often causes rotator cuff tendinopathy in baseball, softball and volleyball players.
+Repeated arm rotation often causes rotator cuff tendinopathy in baseball, softball, and volleyball players.

 Other less likely causes of shoulder tendinopathy are the presence of arthritis or other diseases causing shoulder inflammation.
 A sudden fall or force to the shoulder could also cause strain on the tendons.